Mahmoud-Ayoub/RTOS_Examples/README.md

 # RTOS_Examples
-This is the implementation of some examples for RTOS Basic concepts.
+This is the implementation of some examples for RTOS Basic concepts using ATmega32 MCU.